-We talk about being one race but if we meant it, it would mean we would have to suffer along with everyone.
+We talk about being one race but if we meant it, it would mean we would have to suffer along with each other.

 By Sam Yang - Get similar updates here